What does this policy do in plain English?

 Who is responsible for administering the policy?

-In the interest of implementing and administering the Policy with faculty interests at heart, the Faculty Senate has revised the charge of the Faculty Senate Library Committee to include administering the policy.
-The Faculty Senate Library Committee has been charged with serving "in an advisory capacity to the Faculty Senate regarding the implementation and interpretation of the University of Rhode Island Open-Access Policy, resolving disputes concerning the interpretation and application of the policy, and recommending changes in the policy to the Faculty Senate."
-The charge to the Library Committee appears in Section 4.50 of Appendix C of the University Manual: By-Laws of the Faculty Senate.
+In the interest of implementing and administering the Policy with faculty interests at heart, in 2013 the Faculty Senate revised the charge of the Faculty Senate Library Committee to include administering the policy.
+The Faculty Senate Library Committee was charged with serving "in an advisory capacity to the Faculty Senate regarding the implementation and interpretation of the University of Rhode Island Open-Access Policy, resolving disputes concerning the interpretation and application of the policy, and recommending changes in the policy to the Faculty Senate."
+In academic year 2018-2019, the Faculty Senate committees were restructured, and this charge now falls to the Committee for Research and Creative Activities (see Section 4.42 of Appendix C of the University Manual: By-Laws of the Faculty Senate.)

 What will be done with the articles?